 In addition to her intellectual property practice, Ms. Drakulich volunteers with the Atlanta Volunteer Lawyers Foundation (AVLF), representing survivors of domestic violence in hearings to obtain protective orders to shield their families from future violence.
-Ms. Drakulich has also co-taught a course on Patent Litigation at the Emory School of Law and served as a supervising attorney for the IP Lab practicum at the UC Berkeley School of Law.
+Ms. Drakulich has also co-taught a course on patent litigation at the Emory School of Law and served as a supervising attorney for the IP lab practicum at the University of California, Berkeley, School of Law.

-- “Women Blazing Trails: How to Swim With the Sharks,” 2018 Georgia Women in Leadership Symposium (Atlanta, GA, April 20, 2018)
+- “Women Blazing Trails: How to Swim With the Sharks,” 2018 Georgia Women in Leadership Symposium (April 2018)

-- “The Most Important Cases of 2017 & Perspectives on 2018,” Consero IP Forum for Life Sciences (Newport Beach, CA, December 5, 2017)
+- “The Most Important Cases of 2017 & Perspectives on 2018,” Consero IP Forum for Life Sciences (December 2017)

-- “Hot Topics in Intellectual Property,” Daily Report’s In-House Counsel CLE Seminar (Atlanta, GA, July 25, 2013).
+- “Hot Topics in Intellectual Property,” Daily Report’s In-House Counsel CLE Seminar (July 2013)

 Medigus Ltd. v.
 EndoChoice, Inc.(D. Del.) – Defended EndoChoice against Medigus’ assertion of a patent related to endoscopes.
 Case resulted in settlement favorable to client on eve of claim construction hearing.